-Bank Underground is a new blog written by staff at the Bank of England.
+Bank Underground is a blog written by staff at the Bank of England.
 Our goal is to bring more of our thinking into the public domain and to showcase our analytical and research output.
 We hope to contribute to the wider debate on areas that are relevant to the Bank’s work.

-Last year, the Bank’s Strategic Plan called for a new publication giving insight into topical issues from a staff perspective rather than that of the MPC, FPC or PRA board.
+In 2015, the Bank’s Strategic Plan called for a new publication giving insight into topical issues from a staff perspective rather than that of the MPC, FPC or PRA board.
 And so Bank Underground was born, with its name chosen by an internal vote from a shortlist compiled from ideas nominated by staff.

 On Bank Underground, authors write in an individual capacity and there is no “house view”.
 Since our analysis feeds into the policy-making process, you can expect to find some posts here that broadly accord with the Bank’s official views or provide further underpinning for them.
 But as there are diverse views held by those who work here, you can expect to read posts which differ from the Bank’s official position, external consensus and even other contributors to the blog.